Hankyu 2000 series (2025)

 The Hankyu 2000 series (阪急2000系) is an electric multiple unit (EMU) train type operated by the private railway operator Hankyu in Japan since 2025.

 Overview

 Details of the 2000 series, alongside the 2300 series, were first announced by Hankyu Railway on 6 October 2023.
 The 2000 series was developed for use on commuter services on the Kobe and Takarazuka main lines.

 Initially deployed on Takarazuka Line services, the first set, 2000, entered revenue service on 24 February 2025.
-A second set, 2001, is scheduled to be introduced in the third quarter of 2025.
+A second set, 2001, was introduced on Kobe Line services on 6 December of that year.

+In May 2026, Hankyu announced plans to procure five additional sets as part of its 2026 business plan.

 Design

 The 2000 series trains use double-skinned aluminium body construction and are manufactured by Hitachi.
 They incorporate several styling cues synonymous with Hankyu, including maroon and ivory body colouring, wood grain veneers, and "golden olive"-coloured seats.